andriyanov/netcop/README.md

 ```

 ### Getting values
-By far we have seen how to iterate over multiple values by a given path.
-But what if we're sure that there is only one value for a path?
+So far, we have seen how to iterate over multiple values by a given path.
+What if we're sure that there is only one value for a path?
 Then you can use any of the scalar properties of a `Conf` object:
 - `.word` - a single string keyword
 - `.int` - an integer value
 - `.ip`, `.cidr` (*since Python 3.3*) - a `IPAddress` or `IPNetwork` object from the `ipaddress` standard library